Húsavík Welcomes Explorers for 11th Festival

 Weekend Screenings Offer Insight and Inspiration

-The film screenings will continue on Saturday, featuring four thematic strands that showcase stories of exploration, scientific discovery, climate change, and human tenacity.
-Directors and visiting explorers will be present for discussions and Q&A sessions, and a special reception for filmmakers is set for Saturday evening.
+Saturday’s programme carries on with four thematic strands covering exploration, scientific discovery, climate change, and human tenacity.
+Directors and visiting explorers will be around for Q&A sessions, and there’s a reception for filmmakers on Saturday evening.

-On Sunday morning, a second geology excursion will take place, this time exploring the Tungulending fossil site.
-The day will also feature a curated program of films from Greenland, hosted at the Eurovision Exhibition.
+Sunday morning brings a second geology excursion, this time out to the Tungulending fossil site.
+Films from Greenland, hosted at the Eurovision Exhibition, round out the afternoon.

-Later in the day, local explorers Rafnar Orri Gunnarsson, Elvar Örn Egilsson, and Örlygur Örlygsson will share captivating tales from their summer expedition to the North Pole, along with insights into their upcoming documentary about Neil Armstrong and Sir Edmund Hillary’s 1985 expedition to the region.
+Later on Sunday, local explorers Rafnar Orri Gunnarsson, Elvar Örn Egilsson, and Örlygur Örlygsson will talk through their summer expedition to the North Pole and preview their upcoming documentary on Neil Armstrong and Sir Edmund Hillary’s 1985 expedition to the region.

 A Grand Finale Awaits